 1) They both work from a monthly membership model.
 You pay every month and get access to ALL LEVELS of their online math curriculum.
 This is SO handy, because your kid can work on what they need to work on, going back to review at any time, and also proceeding to the next level when they’re ready, without having to purchase anything new.

 Note: There IS a difference in cost.
-Currently, CTCMath is $11.97/month for one homeschooled student (that’s 60% off the price for non-homeschoolers).
-Aleks is $19.95 per month for any individual (they do not discount for homeschoolers).
+Currently, CTCMath is $14.97/month for one homeschooled student (that’s literally 50% off what they charge non-homeschooled students) and $19.97 for a homeschool family membership.
+Aleks is $19.95 per month for any individual (they do not discount for homeschoolers), and their family discount depends on the number in the family that will be using it.

-Go here to purchase: CTCMath for 18 Months
+Go here to see pricing or purchase: CTCMath for Homeschoolers

 2) They both encompass a FULL curriculum, i.e., they provide lessons, practice, and evaluations.